On the fate of spacetime singularities: Introduction

 This potential ambiguity is mirrored and made worse quantum mechanically.
 The WdW equation is famously timeless, with $\Psi$ depending only on \emph{the dynamical fields} $q^a$ of the theory.
 In order to interpret $\Psi(q^a)$ as an actual evolution, one is forced to a relational interpretation, in which one of the fields (say, $q^0$) is chosen to play the role of time (e.g.~\cite{Piazza:2024lpt}).
 One can then compute from $\Psi$ the probability for the remaining fields to be in some configuration ``at some time", \emph{i.e.}, conditional to a value of $q^0$.
 By using different choices of relational time the behavior of the wavefunction close to the singularity has been studied in a number of works (e.g.~\cite{Gielen:2020abd,Gielen:2021igw,Hartnoll:2022snh}).

 However, as emphasized above, it should be the proper time of an observer, not some arbitrarily chosen field, that diagnoses a singularity.
 As the WdW equation only deals with dynamical fields we should introduce the trajectory of the observer and its proper time $\ti$ as new degrees of freedom.
 While we send the observer into the singularity we can compute $\Psi(q^a, \ti)$ along the worldline and obtain a probability conditional to the actual proper time $\ti$ of the observer.
 Equivalently, we can compute the expectation values of the $q^a$ variables \emph{at given} $\ti$.
 This seems the correct starting point to extend the notion of singularity---or avoidance thereof---into the quantum regime.
 Without incorporating the clock variable $\ti$, inspection of the ``standard" WdW wavefunction $\Psi(q^a)$ generally leads to inconclusive results.

 To clarify this, let me consider a very stupid example with only two fields, the scale factor $a$ and a scalar $\phi$.
 Say that $\Psi(a, \phi)$ turns out to be peaked along the field space trajectory $\phi = a$.
-The relational sense of this is clear~\cite{Piazza:2024lpt}.
-If, \emph{e.g.}, we use $a$ as our clock, we have, roughly, $\langle \phi \rangle = a$.
+Such a wavefunction has a clear relational interpretation~\cite{Piazza:2024lpt}.
+If, \emph{e.g.}, we use $a$ as ``time", we have, approximately, $\langle \phi \rangle = a$.
 Does this model contain a singularity or a bounce?

 Only when $\ti$ is added as a degree of freedom can we address this question.
 From $\Psi(a, \phi, \ti)$, one can compute the average values of $a$ and $\phi$ as functions of $\ti$.
 The probe should only slightly perturb the system, so $\Psi$ is still be peaked on a trajectory belonging to the two-dimensional plane $a = \phi$.
 However, this can include very disparate situations.
 We could have, say, $\langle a \rangle = \langle \phi \rangle = \ti^2 + 1$, which clearly represents a bounce.
 Or, we could find that both $\langle a \rangle$ and $\langle \phi \rangle$ tend to infinity at $\ti = 0$---more precisely, that $\Psi$ does not evolve unitarily in $\ti$.
-In this case, we would conclude that the low-energy theory alone is not able to resolve the singularity.
+In this case, we would simply conclude that the low-energy theory alone is not able to resolve the singularity.